 *image taken from inside the John Julian studio

 Hand thrown, fettled (a word we love—it's when a piece of porcelain is smooth finished by hand using a knife and a sponge before going into the kiln), glazed, and fired at exceptionally high temperatures, this simple, beautiful porcelain is lovingly made to last in John Julian's cozy workshop in Wiltshire, England.

 Designed by artist + sculptor (and dare we say...dreamboat?)
 Julian Sainsbury, these classic silhouettes recall the traditionally lovely, elegant-workmanlike shapes that have been gracing English kitchens and tables for hundreds of years.
 And the color?
 It's natural.
-The porcelain clay itself is an almost-luminous soft white, so all of the pieces are either finished with a simple clear glaze, "half-glazed"—where the interior of the pieces are glazed and the outsides left naturally matte (like the mixing bowls or the insanely gorgeous fruit stand), or left completely natural (like the mortar and pestle) to let the material itself shine.
+The porcelain clay itself is an almost-luminous soft white, so all of the pieces are either finished with a simple clear glaze (like the dinner plates and mugs), "half-glazed"—where the interior of the pieces are glazed and the outsides left naturally matte (like the mixing bowls , nesting bowls or the insanely gorgeous fruit stand), or left completely natural (like the still-life-worthy platforms) to let the material itself shine.